tiongjjyi/tp/docs/UserGuide.md

 * `find John` returns `john` and `John Doe`.
 * `find Fiona Alissa` Find the student(s) with name Fiona or Alissa, and the details of the student(s) will be displayed.

+### List all pending questions: `list`
+List all the students with non-empty pending question fields.

+**Format:** `list pq/`

+**Command succeeds:** Success message shown to user, no change in the database, a change in GUI is displayed.

+**Command failure:** Users enter the command with incorrect formatting, resulting in an error message shown to the user.

 ### Adding a remark for a student: `remark`
 Adds a remark to the specified student from the list of students.